p4rkerw/qpcr_design/mm39/mm39_Dclk1_SCT and LCT.md

 ```

 4. We will also create qPCR primers using PrimerBlast that are specific for the long c-terminus containing isoforms (both DCLK1-L and DCLK1-S) using the following mRNA sequence where the || indicates the splice junction.
-Note how the first primer pair F primer crosses the splice junction.
+We will set the minimum amplicon size to 100bp.
+Select all of the potential transcripts with the long c-terminus when it gives the option.
+Note how the selected primer pair crosses the splice junction

 ```
 TTCAACACAGGCCCCAAGCCGAGCAGCACTGCAGCAGGAGTTTCTGTAATAGCA||ACCACCGCTCTTGATAAGGAGAGGCAGGTTTTCCGACGAAGACGCAACCAGGATGTGAGGAGCCGGTACAAGGCGCAGCCAGCTCCACCGGAATTGAACT